 This chapter prepares

-you to install the Firepower 9300, and contains the following sections:
+you to install your ASA, and contains the following sections:

 Be sure to read the

 Read the installation instructions before connecting the system to the power source.